 Peri-menopause, menopause and post-menopause describe the three different stages of the menopause, each of them characterised by biochemical changes in the body.

-As we enter the peri-menopause our ovaries start to produce less sex hormones as a result of the decline in eggs, which reduce in number as we age.
+As we enter the peri-menopause, known as Bio-Stage No.1, our ovaries start to produce less sex hormones as a result of the decline in eggs, which reduce in number as we age.
 Production of oestrogen declines, which, in turn, increases the levels of a hormone called Follicle Stimulating Hormone (FSH).
 Luteinising Hormone (LH) increases during menopause too.
 Alongside these changes, other key hormones such as progesterone and testosterone decrease in the body.

 You may find yourself experiencing common symptoms such as irregular cycles, low mood, anxiety, insomnia, fatigue, weight gain, low sex drive, hot flushes and sweats, dry skin, vaginal dryness, painful joints, brain fog, migraines, heart palpitations and sluggish digestion.

 Although certain symptoms are more likely to be present at a particular stage of the menopause, every woman is different so the type of symptoms and their intensity can vary greatly from woman to woman.
 Genetics and lifestyle can also significantly contribute to the differences observed amongst women.

 Perimenopause (Bio-Stage No.1) is the time preceding menopause, which usually happens in your 40s and 50s, but can be earlier for some.
 Due to sex hormones starting to decline, your cycles of menstruation and ovulation may become irregular.
 You may notice mood swings, your sleep becoming more disturbed, weight gain out of the blue - particularly around the waist area, your sex drive going down, and your skin becoming drier.